Varuna, Mysore: Location

-Varuna village is located on Tirumakudal Narsipur road at a distance of 13.3 km from Mysore.
+Varuna village is located on Tirumakudal Narsipur road, 13.3 km from Mysore.

 The road from Mysore to Tirumakudal Narsipur forks at Varuna junction.
 The left deviation continues to T.Nrasipura and Somanathpur.
 The right deviation goes to Varuna and Sutturu Mutt.
 The road is well maintained in two lanes.

 Landmarks

 The housing colony called Lal Bahadhur Shastri Nagar is only three kilometers from Varuna village.
 J.S.S.
-Layout if within four km distance.
-Shanthaveri gopal Gowda Nagar is also within four kilometer distance from Varuna.
-Varuna is surrounded by Nanjangud, T.Narasipur and Shrirangapattana tauks.
+Layout is within four km.
+Shanthaveri gopal Gowda Nagar is also within four km from Varuna.
+Varuna is surrounded by Nanjangud, T.Narasipur and Shrirangapattana taluks.
 The nearest cities are Mysore and Nanjangud.

 Temples

-Sutturu Mutt is the spiritual center of Lingayath community of Karnataka state.
+Varuna village has Basveshwara Temple and a statue of Lord Basvanna founder of Lingayat society.
+The village has ancient temples which are built by cholas.
+The village is near Sutturu Mutt is the spiritual center of Lingayath community of Karnataka state.
 The mutt runs more than 300 schools in India and abroad.

-Post Office
+Post office

 There is a post office in Varuna and the postal code is 570010.
-The post office is called PTC Campus because there is a Postal Training Center here.
+The post office is called PTC Campus because there is a postal training cente there.